cklim83/launch_school/notes/04_ls170_171/14_security.md

 - The process to setup the secure connection is known as the TLS handshake.
 - As TLS uses **TCP** as the transport layer protocol, the TLS handshake immediately **dovetails** the 3-way TCP handshake.
-- TLS handshake uses **asymmetric key encryption to securely exchange the common symmetric key**, then **transit to symmetric key encryption for subsequent message exchanges**.
+- TLS handshake uses **asymmetric key encryption** to securely exchange a pre-cursor between client and server which is then used to generate a common symmetric key.
+After TLS handshake, it **transits to symmetric key encryption for subsequent message exchanges**.
 - The TLS handshake process:
   - Client sends a `ClientHello` message immediately after the TCP `ACK` message.
 This message contains the **highest TLS protocol version** and